Choose between level, decreasing or increasing term insurance, each designed to offer you peace of mind based on your circumstances.

 If you have an interest-only mortgage, then level life insurance might be your preferred option, as the amount it pays out is fixed throughout the term of the policy.
 For this reason, it usually costs more than decreasing life insurance.
 Another consideration is that it is not index-linked and therefore your pay-out will not increase with inflation.

 With this type of product, the amount the policy pays out increases during the term (usually annually).
 This is designed to counteract the effects of inflation.
 Providers may do this in two ways - this can be index-linked or rise by a fixed amount periodically (or at specified times).
-This rise may affect the cost of your premiums, but the policy holder will be given the option to accept or decline this increase.
+This rise may affect the cost of your premiums, but you will be given the option to accept or decline this increase.
 Premiums are typically higher for this type of life cover, but the final pay-out can help your beneficiaries in many ways.

 The right life insurance for you will depend on what you need cover for, how much you need and over what period.